awaregroup/IIALab/labs/Lab05.md

 1. Click on the Training button (green one in the top right).
 1. Select the Quick Training option.
 1. Click Train.
- 1. Example of testing your model.
+4. Example of training your model.
    ![Train model](./media/lab05/train-your-model.jpg)

 ### 1.5 - Test your model